Zealot (Wildstorm)

-Zealot (Lady Zannah) is a comic book superhero who has appeared in American comic books published by Wildstorm Productions and DC Comics.
+Zealot (Lady Zannah) is a superhero who has appeared in American comic books published by Wildstorm Productions and DC Comics.
 Created by artist Jim Lee and writer Brandon Choi, she first appeared in WildC.A.T.s #1 (August 1992), as a member of that titular superhero team, during the period when Wildstorm and its properties were owned by Jim Lee.

 Publication history

 Wildstorm Comics

 Lady Zannah debuted in WildC.A.T.s #1 (August 1992).
 As a member of the WildCATS, Lady Zannah also appeared in a number of crossover stories within the Wildstorm Universe.
 In this incarnation, Zealot is a long-lived warrior belonging to a nearly-immortal ancient alien race known as the Kherubim, and is a member of the Coda Sisterhood, a group of Amazonian-like/ninja-like warriors from planet Khera.

 From August to December, 1995, the character starred in her own solo series, which briefly ran for three issues.
 The series was written by Ron Marz, penciled by Terry Shoemaker, and inked by Jon Holdredge and John Tighe.
 The covers of the series were designed by both Jon Holdredge, and Terry Shoemaker.